-Chase's Mill will reopen in late Spring 2024.
+Chase's Mill will reopen in late Spring 2025.

 Historic Sites in Mill Hollow and Self-Guided Tour

 Welcome to Mill Hollow and Chase's Mill.
 Below this map is a short history of Mill Hollow that lists (in bold) a number of historic sites.
 If you were directed here with the QR code on one of our historic signs, scroll down to read about that and other historic sites at Chase's Mill and in the surrounding Mill Hollow Village.
 The locations of these sites are visible on the map shown here and on the map mounted on the shed wall at Chase's Mill.
-(Please Note: All of the historic signs will be installed by April 2022, once the ground thaws).

 The Mill is located on the northwest corner of Lake Warren.
 Physical Location: 801 Forest Road, Alstead, NH.